FirmwGuy/CEP/docs/L0_KERNEL/L0-OVERVIEW.md

 ### Heartbeat and Enzymes
 The heartbeat topic narrates the capture → compute → commit lifecycle, impulse queues, dependency sorting, and agenda replay rules.
 It anchors enzyme scheduling semantics so you can reason about deterministic work ordering and beat-level safety checks.

+### Federation Transport Manager
+Federation mounts lean on a dedicated manager to select transports, seed `/net/mounts` and `/net/transports`, and police `upd_latest` semantics.
+Read the topic when editing negotiation logic, adding providers, or wiring federation enzymes that publish capability preferences.

 ### Episodic Engine (E³)
 The engine described in `docs/L0_KERNEL/topics/E3-EPISODIC-ENGINE.md` lets episodes span beats, yield, await other operations, and—when configured—promote from threaded RO slices to cooperative RW slices (and demote back again) without sacrificing determinism.
 Read it before wiring long-lived jobs that blend read-heavy analysis with targeted mutations.